What’s in This Article

 |---|---|

-| Percentage of Minority Shareholders | 25% |
+| Percentage of Minority Shareholders | ~25% |

-| Number of Minority Shareholders | 500 |
+| Number of Minority Shareholders | Hundreds (estimated) |

 | Minority Shareholders’ Voting Rights | Equal to Majority Shareholders |

-Minority shareholders are an important part of Global X Airlines’ corporate governance.
+Minority shareholders form an important part of Global X Airlines’ corporate governance.
 These investors often include individuals who buy shares on public markets, along with smaller investment firms targeting niche opportunities in the airline industry.
-While they don’t hold as much voting power as major shareholders on their own, their combined influence can shape discussions at shareholder meetings around topics like executive pay, dividend policies, and strategic direction.
+While they don’t hold as much voting power as major shareholders on their own, their combined influence can shape discussions at shareholder meetings on topics like executive pay, dividend policies, and strategic direction.

 Government Ownership and Influence